cultivate-hfc/gfc-api-docs/source/includes/_questions.md

 --------- | ------- | -----------
-id | integer | The id of the question name | string | The question content type | string | The internal question type (e.g. prediction market, binary prediction market, opinion pool) ends_at | datetime | The date & time that this question stops accepting forecasts description | string | The description & background information for the question published_at | datetime | The date & time that this question was published
+id | integer | The id of the question name | string | The question content type | string | The internal question type (`Forecast::Question` is a multi-answer question, `Forecast::Binary::Question` is a single answer, yes/no question) ends_at | datetime | The date & time that this question stops accepting forecasts description | string | The description & background information for the question published_at | datetime | The date & time that this question was published